topherCantrell/computerarcheology/content/Virus/Stoned/README.md

 01B3: 55 41 4E 41 21
 ```

 As the above code shows, infecting a fixed-disk's bootsector is slightly more complicated.
-In general, fixed-disks have 1K sectors (twice as large as
+The first half of the sector contains a normal
-the sectors on a floppy).
-The first half of the sector contains a normal bootsector program, but the last half contains a special data-area that describes
+bootsector program, but the last half contains a special data-area that describes all of the partitions on the drive.
+The flags in this area
-all of the partitions on the drive.
-The flags in this area indicate which partition is active and what kind of file-system each partition contains.
-The virus
+indicate which partition is active and what kind of file-system each partition contains.
+The virus must be careful to preserve this
-must be careful to preserve this partition-table before replacing the existing bootsector.
-The string operation at 017C copies the partition table from the
+partition-table before replacing the existing bootsector.
+The string operation at 017C copies the partition table from the end of the original
-end of the original bootsector onto the end of the virus.
+bootsector onto the end of the virus.

 Interestingly, one mutation of this virus known as the Monkey Virus dropped this check in order to make room for other functionality.
 Most operating systems
 depend on the information in the partition-table, and a Monkey infested fixed-disk is often unusable.